iamtanmay07/small-projects/README.md

 # small_projects
-This repository encompasses a collection of small projects that I have created.💻
+This repository encompasses a collection of small projects that I have created💻